hpjohnson/assignment-1-planet/README.md

 Testing was done during project creation using the [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) addon for obvious bugs, and Chrome Dev Tools as necessary (for example, where a specific amount of pixels of padding/margin were needed).

-I used the following [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/#validate_by_uri) validators to check for any problems with my code, and [Autoprefixer](https://autoprefixer.github.io/) to ensure all browser Compatibility.
+I used the following [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/#validate_by_uri) validators to check for any problems with my code, and [Autoprefixer](https://autoprefixer.github.io/) to ensure all browser Compatibility for my CSS.
 [WAVE](https://wave.webaim.org/) was used for accessibility, and Google's Lighthouse built into Chrome dev tools for best practices and optimisation.

 ## Index